orsolyalukacs/orsolyalukacs/README.md

 💡  Interested in interdisciplinary solutions, including art, science and technology.
 Always excited to learn something new!

-👩🏻‍💻  Mostly working with: NextJS, Typescript, React, Wordpress <br/>
+👩🏻‍💻  NextJS, Typescript, React, Wordpress <br/>
 📖  Currently reading: The Pragmatic Programmer: From Journeyman to Master

 🌱  Experience: